 Batteries In Series Vs. Parallel - Which Is Better?

-Both methods increase total available energy, measured in watt hours.
-But they do this in different ways, and with different results.
-Read on to find out how to connect your batteries in series vs. parallel, and discover which method is right for you.
+Both methods increase total available energy, measured in watt-hours.
+But they do this in different ways, with different results.
+Read on to discover how to connect your batteries in series vs. parallel, and which method is best for you.

 How to Connect Batteries in Series

 Connecting batteries in series increases the amount of voltage.
-It doesn’t increase the ampere capacity.
+It doesn't increase the ampere capacity.
+But two batteries connected in series means their positive and negative terminals will work together.
 For example, if you connect two 12V 30Ah batteries in series, you get a combined voltage of 24V.
 The capacity, 30 amp hours (Ah), stays the same.

-Before you connect batteries in series, make sure they have the same voltage and capacity rating.
-Mixing and matching is ok for your closet, but it’s a no-go when creating your battery setup!
-Doing so can be dangerous, and may damage your batteries.
+Before you connect batteries in series, ensure they have the same voltage and capacity rating.
+Mixing and matching is ok for your closet, but it is a no-go when creating your battery setup!
+Doing so can be dangerous and may damage your batteries.

 Here’s how to wire batteries in series, step by step:

-- Continue to connect them in this way until all the batteries are connected in a line (your “series”.)
+2. Continue to connect them until all the batteries are connected in a line (your “series”).

 Things to note: You can also charge several batteries in series.
 Just make sure you use a charger that matches the total combined voltage of all your batteries.